-If you are a fisheries biologist or a student registered in a fisheries biology program, the Royal Ontario Museum (ROM) is providing an opportunity to improve your fish identification skills.
-The Department of Natural History, ROM, is offering introductory workshops that will cover the broad array of Ontario fish families and provide an opportunity to develop specialized knowledge of a group of interest.
-In addition, we are offering a 2-day workshop on fish species at risk in Ontario and a 3-day workshop on Ontario’s minnows.
-The workshops are designed primarily for professionals -- technicians, field biologists, and environmental consultants -- but other interested individuals, including university and college students, are welcome.
+If you are a fisheries biologist or a student registered in a fisheries biology program, the Royal Ontario Museum (ROM), Department of Natural History, is providing an opportunity to improve your fish identification skills.
+The workshops are designed primarily for professionals, technicians, field biologists, and environmental consultants -- but other interested individuals, including university and college students, are welcome.

 Presentations and hands-on exercises will familiarize you with the characteristics that are used in distinguishing families, genera, and species.
 Exercises will develop your skills of counting, measuring, and examining the pertinent anatomical structures that are necessary to use keys to Ontario’s fishes.
 Experienced individuals will be on hand to assist you with exercises, provide advice, and access the specimens housed in the reference collection.